Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Full Details on ClinicalTrials.gov ↗What the Registry Record Tells You About NCT06232512

-The ClinicalTrials.gov registry entry for NCT06232512 describes a study currently listed as recruiting.
-It is categorized as NA, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 100 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is Shirley Ryan AbilityLab, which has 274 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT06232512 describes a study currently listed as recruiting, categorized as NA.
+The registered enrollment target is 100 participants, a figure that helps gauge the scale of data the investigators plan to collect, below the 1,404-participant average among 58,714 other NA trials with a reported enrollment target (93% lower).
+The listed sponsor is Shirley Ryan AbilityLab, which has 138 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions